V0ldek/V0ldek/README.md

 ### Greetings

 I'm Mat and I do code.
+Most of the time.
+Sometimes the code does me.

 Currently I'm working on my soon-to-be-published masters and on my website https://gienieczko.com/, hosting an interactive beginner C# course.